 - Stage 2 In-Person Interview (interview location to be determined at later stage).

 The successful candidate should be available to commence as soon as possible for an initial 3 years fixed term contract, with possibility of extension depending on performance and funding situation.
 Due to the high volume of applicants for WorldFish positions, we appreciate all interest, but only short-listed candidates will be notified.

 WorldFish is committed to promoting a work environment where diversity of thought, style, culture and experience is valued.
 We support individual performance and potential in achieving our organizational goals and mission.
-We are an equal opportunities employer and professionals from developing countries are encouraged to apply.
+We are an equal opportunities employer and strongly encourage women and nationals from developing countries to apply.